Sampling and Distortion Tradeoffs for Bandlimited Periodic Signals: Main Results

-\begin{proposition} If we do not use a pre-sampling filter, the optimal sampling times $(t_1, t_2, \cdots, t_M)$ given in the statement of Theorem \ref{T1a} are essentially unique if $N$ does not divide $2N_1-1$.
-More specifically, sampling times $(t_1, t_2, \cdots, t_M)$ are optimal if there exists some constant $\tau<T/N$ such that for at least $M-1$ of the sampling points $t_i$ we have
+In the statement of Theorem \ref{T1a}, one possible optimal sampling set was given.
+Next, we consider the question of whether other optimal sampling sets exist for $M\leq N$: \begin{proposition} If $M\leq N$, and $N$ does not divide $2N_1-1$, then a given set of sampling times $(t_1, t_2, \cdots, t_M)$ is optimal \emph{only if} there exists some constant $\tau<T/N$ such that for at least $M-1$ of the sampling points $t_i$ we have

-More generally, a set of sampling points $(t_1, t_2, \cdots, t_M)$ are optimal if and only if $t_i$'s are the solutions of the following equation for $1 \leq i , k \leq M$ and $i\neq k$ \end{proposition} See Appendix \ref{proof:4:2:3} for a proof.